 The six steps needed to set an effective sales quota include:

-There are four main types of sales quotas, each with different numbers used to measure sales performance, which include volume, cost, profit, and activity quotas.
-Each is right for a specific type of business goal: volume tracks sales units or revenue, cost measures expenses like time, profit uses profitability, and activity is the count of specific actions.
+There are four main types of sales quotas, each with different numbers used to measure sales performance, including volume, cost, profit, and activity quotas.
+Each type has a different purpose and is right for a specific type of business goal: volume tracks sales units or revenue, cost measures expenses like time, profit uses profitability, and activity is the count of specific actions.

 The type of quota you select will be used to set your baseline, calculate your quota value, and is how performance will be measured.
 This is why it’s important to choose the one that most closely aligns with your company initiatives.
 For example, if sales volume isn’t important, then don’t choose a volume quota.
 Conversely, if you want your sales team to maximize company profitability, choose a profit quota.